 Guest Blog Series: Multiple Intelligences in Music, Part II

-This past month, we received two guest blog entries regarding the use of Multiple Intelligences Theory in music education.
+We recently received three guest blog entries regarding the use of Multiple Intelligences Theory in music education.
 The first, about MI and songwriting, is available by clicking here.

 In the second blog, printed below, Graeme Winder, an advocate for music education reform for over 17 years, outlines how a multiple intelligences perspective can increase engagement and student success.
 Winder, who draws from a mix of personal experience as well as classroom studies, seeks to forge powerful new ideas into traditional paradigms in hopes of creating a much more effective way to teach music.